kubeedge/kubeedge/docs/proposals/csi.md

     Responsible for issuing the calls of Attach / Detach Volume.

-  * `csi-cloudhub-driver` (`CSI Driver for CloudHub`) container
+  * `csi-driver` (`CSI Driver from KubeEdge`) container

-    Responsible for forwarding the calls from `csi-provisioner` and `csi-attacher` to cloudhub.
+    Responsible for forwarding the calls from `csi-provisioner` and `csi-attacher` to CloudHub.

+    The value of env `CSI_DRIVERNAME` is used to specify the name of CSI Driver on the edge node, which will execute the calls including Create / Delete Volume and  Attach / Detach Volume.

     The value of env `CSI_ENDPOINT` is used to specify the address of CSI UNIX Domain Socket.

     The value of env `KUBEEDGE_ENDPOINT` is used to specify the address of KubeEdge CloudHub UNIX Domain Socket.

-    The value of env `KUBEEDGE_EDGENODENAME` is used to specify the name of edge node which will execute the calls including Create / Delete Volume and  Attach / Detach Volume.
+    The value of env `KUBE_NODE_NAME` is used to specify the name of edge node which is in charge of `Create Volume` and `Delete Volume`, `Controller Publish Volume` and `Controller Unpublish Volume`.

-    The value of env `CSI_DRIVERNAME` is used to specify the name of CSI Driver on the edge node, which will execute the calls including Create / Delete Volume and  Attach / Detach Volume.

 * The following volumes: